 In short, traditional Medicare is a government program, but Medicare Advantage plans are owned and operated by private insurance companies.
 However, that does not mean that Medicare Advantage is any less regulated than traditional Medicare.
 It’s actually quite the opposite.
 CMS, the Centers for Medicare and Medicaid Services, heavily regulates Medicare Advantage and sets limits on what benefits carriers can offer.
 Regardless, Medicare Advantage plans offer many more benefits than traditional Medicare.

 Thanks to new laws passed in 2018, Medicare Advantage plans have some flexibility when it comes to benefits.
 Medicare Advantage plans can cover “daily maintenance” items like wheelchair ramps and home modifications as well as durable medical equipment, home health services, and telehealth.
 They can also cover transportation services to help you get to your doctor’s office or pharmacy.

-There are six types.
-You may not be eligible for all six, but you will likely have a few options to choose from.
+There are six major types of Medicare Advantage plans.
+You may not be eligible for all six, but you will likely have a few options to choose from!

 Give us a call at 1-844-431-1832.